On Means of Near Continued Fractions: Introduction

 \end{thm}

-Both theorems are proved using only algebraic manipulations of continuant polynomials, which are numerators and denominators of continued fractions.
-The expressions of Theorems \ref{gmcf} and \ref{gmcfcomplex} also hold for a generalization of continued fractions for rooted graphs, as defined in \cite{heilmann-lieb-cf}.
-This will be further studied in \cite{iclagrange} and \cite{graphcf}.

-The condition of positive real numbers in both statements is to ensure that the infinite continued fractions converge.
-But as the formulas are formally valid, the theorem can be applied with other types of continued fraction entries and notions of convergence.
+The Theorems~\ref{gmcf} and~\ref{gmcfcomplex} are proved using only algebraic manipulations of continuant polynomials, which are numerators and denominators of continued fractions.
+We note that the positive real number condition in both statements is just to ensure convergence and that the objects are well defined, but the results apply to other types of continued fraction entries and notions of convergence.